CallumIddon/bloc_generator/README.md

 Services are automatically or manually triggered classes that can modify any BLoC they connect to.

-All services are notified when a BLoC is disposed through the optional `dispose` method.
+All services are notified when a BLoC is disposed through the optional `dispose()` method.

 #### Input Services

-Input services connect to an input on a BLoC and are triggered when the BLoC is initialized through the `init` method.
+Input services connect to an input on a BLoC and are triggered when the BLoC is initialized through the `init()` method.

 #### Output Services

-Output services connect to an output an a BLoC and are triggered when a new value is added to that output through the `listen` method.
-Optionally the `init` method can be used to be notified when a new BLoC is initialized.
+Output services connect to an output an a BLoC and are triggered when a new value is added to that output through the `listen()` method.
+Optionally the `init()` method can be used to be notified when a new BLoC is initialized.

 #### BLoC Services

-BLoC services are passed the entire bloc in the `init` method and will have access to the entire BLoC.
+BLoC services are passed the entire bloc in the `init()` method and will have access to the entire BLoC.
 Subscribing to inputs and outputs must be handled and disposed of manually.

 #### Trigger Services

-Trigger services are manually by calling `trigger<Service Name>` on the BLoC.
+Trigger services are manually by calling the `trigger()` method on the service.
-The service will receive the entire BLoC on the `trigger` method.
+The service can be provided with optional data.

 #### Mapper Services

-Mapper services act the same as normal mappers with the `map` method.
+Mapper services act the same as normal mappers with the `map()` method.
 This allows mappers to be reused and extended between BLoCs.

 ### Providers